youshy/cv/Markdown/README.md

 *September 2018 - January 2019*

 * Full Stack, DevOps and Testing trainer
-* Teaching modern JavaScript (ES6/ES8), React, Ruby/Ruby on Rails, PostgreSQL, testing principles, DevOps and Agile methodologies
+* Teaching modern JavaScript (ES6/ES8), React, Ruby/Ruby on Rails, PostgreSQL, ISTQB testing principles, DevOps and Agile methodologies
 * Team/Tech Lead, Product Owner, Scrum Master
 * Writing curriculum, lessons and labs for the students
-* Received a praise from the board for tacking unexpected challenges and helping the company
+* Received praise from the board for tacking unexpected challenges and helping the company

 ---